Meet Emu’s Passive Pod – our textbook on wheels.

 Builders are hands-on learners.
 A textbook and slide deck only go so far.
 At Emu, we’ve spent years developing a proprietary instruction tool that allows our student builders to get their hands on the products and methods we discuss in class, with the support of research-backed advanced building science.
 Instead of the restrictive case study that one mockup or product demo can show, the pods are designed to integrate with the learning objectives in our brand-neutral course.
-Scroll down to see more about what to expect from a Passive Pod workshop and see a list of high-performance product manufacturers and suppliers who have donated to our brand-neutral training.
+We help students understand the WHY behind the building science, free of product plugs and biased sales pitches.

 How to Join a Passive Pod Workshop: